Po1ntz/Homey/README.md

 ---

-## 📸 Showcase

-*(You can add screenshots or GIFs here showing the dialog menu and teleportation)*

----

 ## 🤝 Contributing

 Pull requests are welcome!
 If you'd like to suggest features or report bugs, feel free to open an issue.